 - Embedded reading for Tumba with activity

-- Discuss geography of Ciudad Mante & author’s note with materials from teacher’s guide
+- Discuss the geography of Ciudad Mante & author’s note with materials from the teacher’s guide

 - Read & discuss the chapter as a class.

 - Compared our school to both a private school and public school in Mexico using the pictures & school schedules in the teacher’s guide.